Chronic traumatic encephalopathy: Diagnosis

 Diagnosis of CTE cannot be made in living individuals; a clear diagnosis is only possible during an autopsy.
 Though there are signs and symptoms some researchers associate with CTE, there is no definitive test to prove the existence in a living person.
-Signs are also very similar to that of other neurological conditions such as Alzheimer's.
+Signs are also very similar to those of other neurological conditions, such as Alzheimer's.

 The lack of distinct biomarkers is the reason CTE cannot typically be diagnosed while a person is alive.
 Concussions are non-structural injuries and do not result in brain bleeding, which is why most concussions cannot be seen on routine neuroimaging tests such as CT or MRI.
 Acute concussion symptoms (those that occur shortly after an injury) should not be confused with CTE.
 Differentiating between prolonged post-concussion syndrome (PCS, where symptoms begin shortly after a concussion and last for weeks, months, and sometimes even years) and CTE symptoms can be difficult.
 Research studies are examining whether neuroimaging can detect subtle changes in axonal integrity and structural lesions that can occur in CTE.
 By the early 2010s, more progress in in-vivo diagnostic techniques for CTE had been made, using DTI, fMRI, MRI, and MRS imaging; however, more research needs to be done before any such techniques can be validated.

-PET tracers that bind specifically to tau protein are desired to aid diagnosis of CTE in living individuals.
-One candidate is the tracer [^{18}F]FDDNP, which is retained in the brain in individuals with a number of dementing disorders such as Alzheimer's disease, Down syndrome, progressive supranuclear palsy, corticobasal degeneration, familial frontotemporal dementia, and Creutzfeldt–Jakob disease.
+PET tracers that bind specifically to tau protein are desired to aid the diagnosis of CTE in living individuals.
+One candidate is the tracer [^{18}F]FDDNP, which is retained in the brain in individuals with several dementing disorders such as Alzheimer's disease, Down syndrome, progressive supranuclear palsy, corticobasal degeneration, familial frontotemporal dementia, and Creutzfeldt–Jakob disease.
 In a small study of 5 retired NFL players with cognitive and mood symptoms, the PET scans revealed accumulation of the tracer in their brains.
 However, [^{18}F]FDDNP binds to beta-amyloid and other proteins as well.
 Moreover, the sites in the brain where the tracer was retained were not consistent with the known neuropathology of CTE.
 A more promising candidate is the tracer [18F]-T807, which binds only to tau.
 It is being tested in several clinical trials.